nikolasbtks/FirstTrace-PCB/README.md

 ## Disclaimer

 This project is currently in **testing phase**.
-The provided documentation are shared for prototyping and learning purposes.
+The provided documentation is shared for prototyping and learning purposes.
 If you choose to manufacture and use the board, please proceed with care, as it has not yet been fully validated.

 ## Schematic and PCB Design